 The original recipe has you rolling the balls in powdered sugar (which, not going to lie, was the best part of the whole cookie for me when I was younger).
 But for my Paleo version I decided to get a little creative.
-Really, you can roll these guys in anything, but I ended up using cacao, cinnamon, and hemp seeds just for some variety.
+Really, you can roll these guys in anything, but I ended up using cacao (or carob powder for AIP), cinnamon, and hemp seeds just for some variety.
 The different ingredients here give the cookies a nice variety, and really changes up the flavor quite nicely.
 (You could also totally roll them in matcha powder for a super festive green version)

 It definitely took me a few tries to perfect this recipe, but my husband/chief taste tester was not upset.
 He says these are some of the best cookies he’s ever had, and he doesn’t eat Paleo, so I take that as a huge compliment.

 I hope you love these No-Bake Paleo Snowball Cookies just as much.
 They definitely bring me back to my childhood Christmas cookie days, and I am so happy that I was able to bring this old, favorite recipe back into my life.

 – 3/4 cups Maple Syrup or Blackstrap Molasses

 – 8 Pitted Dates, chopped